-The EPER requirements have been succeeded by those of the European Pollutant Release and Transfer Register (E-PRTR) Regulation [2].
+The EPER requirements were succeeded by those of the European Pollutant Release and Transfer Register (E-PRTR) Regulation [2].
 This implements at EU level the UNECE PRTR Protocol which was signed in 2003 in Kiev [3].
-The first report of the E-PRTR will be for the year 2007 and reporting will be annually thereafter.
+The first report of the E-PRTR was for the year 2007 with annual reporting thereafter.
 The E-PRTR is more extensive than EPER in a number of respects.
-For example, the list of pollutants is enlarged and the amount of information required to be reported concerning emissions and transfers of pollutants has increased.
+For example, the list of pollutants has been enlarged and the amount of information required to be reported concerning emissions and transfers of pollutants has increased.
 Guidance on the implementation of the E-PRTR has been provided by the European Commission [4].
 The list of air pollutants and their threshold values above which emissions must be reported are given in Appendix 1.

-With regard to the data submissions for these Registers, CONCAWE identified three issues that require attention by the oil refining sector:
+With regard to the data submissions for these Registers, Concawe identified three issues that require attention by the oil refining sector:

-- The data submitted should be reliable, in the sense that they represent as accurately as possible the actual pollutant emissions.
+- 1. The data submitted should be reliable, in the sense that they represent as accurately as possible the actual pollutant emissions.
 Over-estimation of emissions is clearly to be avoided.
-Moreover, under-estimation can give a false impression of what pollution emissions levels can be reached under realistic circumstances. - Data should be consistent between comparable sources within the industry. - 3.
+Moreover, under-estimation can give a false impression of what pollution emissions levels can be reached under realistic circumstances. - 2.
+Data should be consistent between comparable sources within the industry. - 3.
 The sharing of best practices in terms of emission factors is important in order to improve the quality of the reporting.

-To address these issues the CONCAWE Air Quality Management Group initiated a review of the published emission factors for those air pollutants which may be emitted in excess of the reporting threshold values from stationary sources found at the majority of European refineries.
+To address these issues, the Concawe Air Quality Management Group initiated a review of the published emission factors for those air pollutants which may be emitted in excess of the reporting threshold values from stationary sources found at the majority of European refineries.

 It was noted that there were no emission estimation guidelines for each and every one of the pollutants to air from refineries which may possibly require reporting under the regulations.
-Although guidance is provided in the European Environment Agency Emission Inventory Guidebook [5] for the major air pollutants, estimation methodologies are not available for all of the E-PRTR listed pollutants.
+Although guidance is provided in the European Environment Agency Emission Inventory Guidebook [5] for the major air pollutants, it does not give estimation methodologies for all of the E-PRTR listed pollutants.